MHaggis/CBR-Queries/docs/guides/index.rst

 Resources
 ^^^^^^^^^

-- :doc:`Get started <invoke-atomicredteam>` with PowerShell Invoke-AtomicRedTeam
+- :doc:`Get started <Invoke-AtomicRedTeam>` with PowerShell Invoke-AtomicRedTeam
 - Explore the :doc:`analytics <analytics>` that map to ATT&CK.